Auditors, Business Advisors & Forensic Audit Services

 We are not naive to the ever changing challenges faced by business in these trying times of the economy, the demands brought by the emergence of the 4th industrial revolution, and the need to remain relevant by embracing the “VUCA” paradigm.

 As a firm that seeks to assist our clients realize their goals, we pride ourselves on giving back to the communities within which our clients operate through our CSI program.
 The program is part of our Social Entrepreneurship Strategy that is based on our eco-system approach, as opposed to ego-system, to doing business.

 Our approach is based on the "Business Partnership" concept, whereby our team and your management share responsibility for achieving organisational goals.

-Sustainable economic growth and service delivery are at the fore front locally and globally and the mandate for our government is to ensure that these objectives are pursued and realised in all the sectors that drive our economy.
+Sustainable economic growth and service delivery are at the forefront locally and globally and the mandate for our government is to ensure that these objectives are pursued and realised in all the sectors that drive our economy.
 In order for these objectives to be implemented, we need to have strategies that are service delivery driven, efficient economical and effective business processes, a competent team of personnel, efficient and reliable information systems, effective monitoring and evaluation systems, proper governance and accountability, economic policy that effectively responds to dynamics of the global economies.

 Historically, governance has been associated with the private sector and viewed to be "nice to have" in the public sector.
 In recent years, the public sector has evolved and taken governance very seriously through the promulgation of various governance mechanisms such as the Public Finance Management Act 1 of 1999, Municipal Finance Management Act, 56 of 2003, Municipal Systems Act 32 of 2000, Municipal Structures Act, Municipal Performance Regulations, Employment Equity Act, King II and III Reports on Corporate Governance and other various pieces of legislation that regulate public sector.